 YMMV: Mario Tennis

-Crowning Music of Awesome: The GBC version of Mario Tennis has some surprisingly elaborate music for a Game Boy Colour game.
+- Crowning Music of Awesome: The GBC version of Mario Tennis has some surprisingly elaborate music for a Game Boy Colour game (even when you don't count the ports from 64).
 Especially great when you get to the Semifinals of the Island Open.

 - One could argue that the awesome music even starts in the Preliminaries

 - Game Breaker: Waluigi in the first game.
 He's a "technique" player like Peach and Daisy, but with much better reach, making it almost impossible to get a shot past him if he's at the net.
 Your best hope is to try to lob a ball over his head and hope he doesn't get into position to smash it.

 - Fan Nickname: Yoshi Tennis Open to the 3DS game because of the overabundance of many Yoshi colors as singular characters.